aryehbaker/POSTerminal/README.md

 This project is a POS for entering orders with customers and products.

-Her eis the SQL setup:
+Her is the SQL setup:

 CREATE DATABASE POSdb;
 GO